 The family had tried desperately hard to hold onto the building, which had been the company headquarters.
 The paperwork I found revealed exactly what had happened, the process of the forced sale to the Reichsbahn (German railways), how the property had been used during the war and what the Communists did with the building when it was inside the territory of the German Democratic Republic (East Germany).

-I was in the New York Public Library recently and discovered some old editions of a publication called “Fur Trade Review.”
+I visited the New York Public Library and discovered some old editions of a publication called “Fur Trade Review.”
 I looked at three years’ worth – from 1908-1910.
 This magazine is no longer published, but these issues offer a vivid portrayal of the once vibrant fur trade that flourished across North America in the early part of the last century.
 European dealers would visit the United States and establish business links here.

 The librarians at the New York Public Library were perfectly happy for me to take photos.